BRIDGE BIDDING - Standard American

 • If partner ignores bid suit and leads another suit to your ace, lead back their suit (they may have a singleton)

-• Once open a suit, stick to it, changing lead gives declarer a trick
+• Once you open a suit, stick to it, changing lead gives declarer a trick

 • Do not lead away from king if declarer has shown a strong hand or partner is very weak